katxeus/civic-participation-network/README.md

 The platform will enable opinion polls and simulations of civic events and phenomenal

 ## AMA
-Ask me anything by leaders from participating citizens
+Ask me anything by leaders from participating citizens.
+Raising concerns and benchmarking service delivery.